ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 6. How it looks in Azure
 <img src="https://github.com/ChristofferWin/codeterraform/blob/main/terraform%20projects/modules/development/azurerm-vm-bundle/pictures/first-vm-black.png"/>

-7. If you want to simply be able to connect to it, add the following code to the module code
+7. To easily establish a connection, include the following code in your module.
 ```hcl
 module "my_first_vm" {
   source = "github.com/ChristofferWin/codeterraform//terraform projects/modules/azurerm-vm-bundle?ref=0.9.0-beta" //Always use a specific version of the module